viamrobotics/docs/docs/components/gantry/_index.md

 <img src="gantry-illustration.png" style="max-width:300px" alt="Example of what a multi-axis robot gantry looks like as a black and white illustration of an XX YY mechanical gantry." class="alignright imgzoom">
 </div>

-Gantrys provide an API for coordinated control of one or more linear actuators.
+The gantry component provides an API for coordinated control of one or more linear actuators.

 If you have a physical gantry, that is a mechanical system of linear actuators used to hold and position an [end effector](https://en.wikipedia.org/wiki/Robot_end_effector), use a gantry component.